14 October 2020

 Excellences, Ministers and Central Bank Governors

 In June last year the FATF created the first global binding standards for the cryptocurrency industry.
-Building on this, we have submitted our report on the money laundering and terrorist financing risks linked to so-called stablecoins for your attention at this meeting.
+Building on this, we have submitted our FATF Report to G20 on So-called Stablecoins on the money laundering and terrorist financing risks linked to so-called stablecoins for your attention at this meeting.

 The report finds that so called stablecoins display many potential ML/TF risks in virtue of their potential for anonymity, global reach and layering of illict funds.
 The report also states that our new FATF Standards clearly apply to so-called stablecoins which means that entities involved in any so-called stablecoin arrangements - such as central developers, governance bodies, wallet providers, exchange and transfer service providers - will have to follow AML obligations depending on their specific role, for example for customer due diligence including identification, risk management and suspicious transaction reporting.

 However, to date, only 25 of the FATF’s 39 members, including 12 G20 members, have transposed the revised FATF Standards into their domestic frameworks.